gabriele6/InceptionTube/README.md

 # InceptionTube
-Downloading and classifying Youtube videos with InceptionV3 on Keras/Tensorflow
+A library for downloading and classifying Youtube videos with Inception V3 on Keras/Tensorflow

 ## Installation